 \section{Introduction}

-In the study of hyperbolic metrics on 3-dimensional manifolds, Thurston (\cite{T1}, Chapter 13) proved the Andreev-Thurston theorem for circle packings with non-obtuse intersection angles on surfaces, the rigidity part of which states that a circle packing is determined by discrete curvatures on a triangulated surface.
-Thusrston's work generalizes Andreev's work on the sphere \cite{Andr1, Andr2} and Koebe's work \cite{K1} for tangential circle packing on the sphere.
-For a proof of Andreev-Thurston theorem, see \cite{CL, DV, MR, St, T1, Z}.
+In the study of hyperbolic metrics on 3-dimensional manifolds, Thurston (\cite{T1}, Chapter 13) proved the Koebe-Andreev-Thurston theorem for circle packings with non-obtuse intersection angles on surfaces, the rigidity part of which states that a circle packing is determined by discrete curvatures on a triangulated surface.
+Thurston's work generalizes Andreev's work on the sphere \cite{Andr1, Andr2} and Koebe's work \cite{K1} for tangential circle packing on the sphere.
+For a proof of Koebe-Andreev-Thurston theorem, see \cite{BSp,CL, DV, MR, St, T1, Z}.

 A longstanding problem is whether the circle packings on surfaces could be generalized to three or higher dimensional manifolds with the properties of circle packings on surfaces preserved, including the rigidity and existence.
-Cooper-Rivin \cite{CR} introduced tangential sphere packing on a 3-dimensional manifold, which was proved to be locally rigid \cite{CR,G1,G2,R} and globally rigid \cite{X2}.
-Glickenstein \cite{G3} and Thomas \cite{T} studied general discrete conformal deformations of $3$-manifolds and obtained some rigidity results in special cases.
+Cooper-Rivin \cite{CR} introduced the tangential sphere packing on a 3-dimensional manifold, which was proved to be locally rigid \cite{CR,G1,G2,R} and globally rigid \cite{X1}.
+Glickenstein \cite{G3} and Thomas \cite{T} studied the general discrete conformal deformations of $3$-manifolds and obtained some rigidity results in some special cases.
 The deformations of tangential sphere packing metrics by discrete curvature flows were studied in \cite{GH,GJS,GM,GX1,GX2,GX4,G1,G2}.
-Thurston's sphere packing on $3$-dimensional manifolds is an analogy of Thusrton's circle packing on a surface and a natural generalization of Cooper-Rivin's tangential sphere packing, the rigidity of which has been open for many years.
-In this paper, we study the infinitesimal and local rigidity of Thurston's Euclidean sphere packing on 3-dimensional manifolds.
+Thurston's sphere packing on a $3$-dimensional manifold is an analogue of Thusrton's circle packing on a surface and a natural generalization of Cooper-Rivin's tangential sphere packing on a $3$-dimensional manifold, the rigidity of which has been open for many years.
+In this paper, we study the infinitesimal and local rigidity of Thurston's Euclidean sphere packings on 3-dimensional manifolds.

 Suppose $M$ is a 3-dimensional connected closed manifold with a triangulation $\mathcal{T}=\{V,E,F,T\}$, where the symbols $V,E,F,T$ represent the sets of vertices, edges, faces and tetrahedra, respectively.
 We denote a triangulated 3-manifold as $(M, \mathcal{T})$ and denote the simplices in $\mathcal{T}$ as $\{ij\cdots k\}$, where $i,j,k$ are vertices in $V$.